arthursobrosa/Portfolio-EN/README.md

 <img src="https://github.com/arthursobrosa/Portfolio-PTBR/blob/main/portfolio-images/Tuco-Tuco.png" width="1000" alt="Imagens do app Tuco-Tuco">

-<a href="https://apps.apple.com/br/app/the-tuco-tuco/id6481862059?l=en-GB">Tuco-Tuco</a> é um aplicativo interativo para iPhone que visa conscientizar a preservação de um animal da fauna brasileira que
+<a href="https://apps.apple.com/br/app/the-tuco-tuco/id6481862059?l=en-GB">Tuco-Tuco</a> is an interactive app for iPhone that aims to raise awareness of the preservation of a Brazilian fauna animal that is part of a endangered species.
+This game was responsible for making me one of the winners of the Swift Student Challenge 2024, and therefore
-está ameaçado de extinção.
-Esse jogo foi responsável por me fazer um dos vencedores do Swift Student Challenge 2024, e, portanto, sempre irei guardá-lo com muito carinho!
+I will always cherish it!

 <a href="https://www.youtube.com/watch?v=9J21e1M8Oc0">YouTube video</a>

-### Tecnologias utilizadas: SwiftUI e Combine (para gerenciar as animações)
+### Technologies: SwiftUI e Combine (to manage the animations)

 ---